How to Archive a Google Classroom Without Losing Important Data

 Steps

-On the Google Classroom homepage, locate the three horizontal lines (Menu) at the top left corner of the page.
-Clicking this will open a sidebar with various options.
+Open Google Classroom and Access the Menu Locate the three horizontal lines (Menu) at the top left corner of the Google Classroom homepage.
+Click on the Menu to open a sidebar with various options.

-Once you’re in the archived section, you’ll see a list of all the classes you’ve stored away.
-Each class will still have all its content intact, from assignments to announcements.
+Browse Your Archived Classes Access the archived section.
+View a list of all the classes you’ve archived, each with its content intact, including assignments and announcements.

 Why is This Step Important?